 - Your eligibility for benefits (e.g., from the military or a future employer)

-To help you prepare for your transition to civilian life, the Department of Defense, along with other agencies, has developed a program called Transition GPS.
-All servicemembers who are retiring, separating, or being released from a period of at least 180 days of active duty must participate in this program.
-Transition GPS includes preseparation counseling, briefings, and workshops that cover topics such as education and training, employment and career goals, financial management, and VA benefits.
+To help you prepare for your transition to civilian life, the Department of Defense, along with other agencies, has developed a Transition Assistance Program (TAP) — also called Transition GPS.
+Most servicemembers who are retiring, separating, or being released from a period of at least 180 days of active duty must participate.
+This program includes preseparation counseling, briefings, and workshops that cover topics such as education and training, employment and career goals, financial management, and VA benefits.
 You'll also prepare an Individual Transition Plan.

 Prepare a realistic budget